david-biron/pycelegans-2.0/README.md

 before installing it.

-The requirements to run the code are a Python 2.7 environment and the addons NumPy, SciPy, PyMorph, and Scikits-Image.
+The requirements to run the code are a Python 2.7 environment and the addons NumPy, SciPy, PyMorph, Scikits-Image, and Cython.
 MPI4Py is required for multi-node parallelism.